martiningram/martiningram.github.io/_posts/2020-03-23-LDA-Tennis.md

 ---
 layout: post
-title: Topic modelling for tennis -- has it become more predictable?
+title: Has tennis become more predictable?
+An initial look with a topic model
 ---

 In these tennis-free days, I thought it could be fun to look back at the history of tennis and chart some general trends in playing style.